Skip to Content

 2. A complete listing of the contributors and paper titles; and

-3. The total number of (double-spaced) pages, tables, and figures for both the complete package and for each paper.
+3. The estimated number of (double-spaced) pages, tables, and figures for both the complete package and for each paper.

-If the collection is determined to be appropriate for publication as a thematic issue, then the organizer will be requested to submit the complete package to be peer-reviewed.
+If the collection is determined to be appropriate for publication as a special section or thematic issue, the organizer will be requested to submit the complete package to be peer-reviewed.
 Each paper in the collection must adhere to the requirements for submissions to the CJA.

-Contributors of thematic issues should be aware that the final publication of the collection is contingent upon favorable reviews of all of the papers and receipt by the Editor of the revised papers in a timely fashion.
-The publication date will be scheduled for as early as possible, bearing in mind that regular submissions that have been reviewed and revised will normally take precedence.
+Contributors to special sections or thematic issues should be aware that the final publication of the collection is contingent upon favourable reviews of all the papers and receipt by the Editor of the revised papers in a timely fashion.

 GENERAL STYLE GUIDE